d23it162/SummerInternship_d23it162/README.md

 day 28: - weekend

-day 29: - Today, I encountered an issue with the Wordfence Security plugin where the firewall settings were blocking legitimate traffic.
+day 29: - Today, I encountered an issue with the Wordfence Security plugin where the firewall settings were blocking
+legitimate traffic.
 I worked on adjusting the configurations to ensure proper access while maintaining site security.

+day 30: - Today, I spent six hours configuring the WP Cerber Security plugin.
+I enabled advanced spam protection, set up           IP blocking rules, and configured the traffic inspector, boosting the site's overall security and monitoring.